mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/jenkins/index.md

 Your Jenkins instance will deploy.

-## Installing Jenkins from upstream helm chart
+## Install Jenkins from upstream helm chart

 1. Create a namespace for Jenkins